maximilionus/dotfiles-sway/README.txt

 This configuration is intended to be used only on Arch Linux distribution.

-To apply it, firstly install all the required packages.
-Note that this package list **does not** contain many essential system components:
+To use it, install all the required packages first:
-    # cat pkglist.txt | pacman -S -
+    # cat pkglist.txt | pacman -S --needed -

+Note: This package list contains only packages that are strictly required for this desktop environment to work

 After that, apply the configurations using gnu-stow:
     $ stow <dir>

-Extended controls above vanilla Sway configuration:
+Note: GNU-Stow is kinda terrible at dir manipulations, so be sure that basic dirs like "~/.local/bin" and "~/.config/profile.d" already exist, so it doesn't overlap them, or use the "--no-folding" flag on run.
+It's either I don't get how it works, or it's just terrible by itself...
+I need to write my own dotfiles manager huh.

+EXTENDED CONTROLS
     Mod key                      : Meta (Win)
     Floating mode switch         : $mod + f
     Floating focus switch        : Alt + Tab